-Looking at the challenge choices for this week, I have to rule out challenge 2, as we’ve already promised Daniel a visit to our local Tandoori, which means we will be spending a lot more than £5 in one meal, let alone the whole week.
+Looking at the challenge choices for this week, I have to rule out challenge 2, as we’ve already promised son1 a visit to our local Tandoori, which means we will be spending a lot more than £5 in one meal, let alone the whole week.
 His taste buds have changed since he commenced on chemotherapy.
 He has even asked for curry for breakfast on some days.

-We would also struggle with challenge 3, as Daniel does not travel very well at the moment.
+We would also struggle with challenge 3, as son1 does not travel very well at the moment.
 The nearest food-named place I can think of that could go in a wrap is Ham House, which is probably about an hour away.
 This challenge did bring back memories of when I made a recipe scrapbook as a teenager, where all recipes were place related.
 I wonder what happened to the scrapbook.
 Perhaps it might be in my parents’ loft.

 Challenge 3 would have been fun if we could have visited virtually instead.
 How about a virtual visit to Cheddar, Stilton, Cheshire, Caerphilly, Wensleydale, Derby (Sage Derby), Gloucester (Double Gloucester), Lancashire, Shropshire (Shropshire Blue), Leicester (Red Leicester) and thats just cheesey wraps for starters.
 All very yummy in a wrap.